Jrive204/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-A component is efficient dry code that is reusable and is made up of several parts which often include HTML,CSS, and JS.
+A component is efficient dry code that is reusable and is often made up of several parts which often include HTML,CSS, and JS.

 ### Git Set up